Links on this page:

 Carlson, J., Chemtob, C.M., Rusnak, K., Hedlund, N.L, & Muraoka, M.Y.
 (1998).
 Eye movement desensitization and reprocessing (EMDR): Treatment for combat-related post-traumatic stress disorder.
 Journal of Traumatic Stress, 11, 3-24.

 Twelve sessions of EMDR eliminated post-traumatic stress disorder in 77.7% of the multiply traumatized combat veterans studied.
 There was 100% retention in the EMDR condition.
 Effects were maintained at follow-up.
 This is the only randomized study to provide a full course of treatment with combat veterans.
 Other studies (e.g., Boudewyns/Devilly/Jensen/Pitman et al./Macklin et al.) evaluated treatment of only one or two memories, which, according to the International Society for Traumatic Stress Studies Practice Guidelines (2000), is inappropriate for multiple-trauma survivors.
 The VA/DoD Practice Guideline (2004) also indicates these studies (often with only two sessions) offered insufficient treatment doses for veterans.
-EMDR therapy is listed as an “A” level treatment in the VA/DoD Practice Guideline (2004, 2010).
+EMDR therapy is given the strongest level of recommendation in the VA/DoD Practice Guideline (2004, 2010, 2017).

 Carletto, S., Borghi, M., Bertino, G., Oliva, F., Cavallo, M., Hofmann, A., & Ostacoli, L. (2016).
 Treating post-traumatic stress disorder in patients with multiple sclerosis: A randomized controlled trial comparing the efficacy of eye movement desensitization and reprocessing and relaxation therapy.
 Frontiers in Psychology, 7.